 The answer is not a simple yes or no, unfortunately.
-Determining whether you can repair a flood-damaged car will require a real assessment of the damage.
+Determining whether you can repair a flood-damaged car will require an accurate assessment of the damage.
 Someone whose car has minimal dampness may be able to dry the car out and move on.
-Meanwhile, someone whose car was completely submerged in water may not be able to repair their flood-damaged car.
+Meanwhile, someone whose car was completely submerged in water may be unable to repair their flood-damaged car.

 Is Your Flood-Damaged Car Worth Repairing?

 The bigger question in all of this is, is your flood-damaged car worth repairing?
 Depending on the extent of the damage, you’re looking at some serious cash.
-Unfortunately, unless you have comprehensive coverage, your insurance company is not going to cover the flood damage.
+Unfortunately, unless you have comprehensive coverage, your insurance company will not cover the flood damage.
 Even those who do have comprehensive coverage shouldn’t rest so easy.
-If the cost of repairs exceeds the current value of your car, your insurance company will total your flood-damaged car.
+If the repair cost exceeds your car's current value, your insurance company will total your flood-damaged car.

 Determine Your Car’s Value

 So, before determining whether you can repair your flood-damaged car, start by determining your car’s value before the flood damage.
 Did your car have any other issues?
 Is it an old car?
 These things will determine the value of your car.
 You can use resources like the Kelley Blue Book to get a clearer picture of your car’s value.

 Have a specialist look at the car to determine if your flood-damaged car is repairable or worth repairing.
 They’ll determine the extent of the damage and give you an estimate on the repairs.
 Try to get at least three estimates to be on the safe side.

 Now that you have the value of your car before the damage and the cost of repairs, you know whether your flood-damaged car is worth repairing.
 If the repair costs exceed the value, you may want to sell your flood-damaged car to a junk car buyer.
 That way, you get some extra cash.
 If the repair costs are minimal or the car is new, then trying to get it repaired is an option.

 Types of Flood Damage